LPC: Unitranches grow in volatile market

 Jittery investors pulled back from the second-lien market, virtually shutting it down to syndication.
 This left private equity sponsors and issuers with the option of going to alternative lenders to privately place the second-lien debt, but borrowers found lenders more interested in unitranche, which gives them a bit more control over the structure.

-“As the market contracted, equity sponsors were trying to privately place second-lien structure but got feedback from the alternative lenders that they were actually more interested in arranging unitranches so they could structure the overall yield properly,” said Stefanie Birkmann, a finance partner at Ropes & Gray.
+“As the market contracted, equity sponsors were trying to privately place second-lien structure but got feedback from the alternative lenders that they were actually more interested in arranging unitranches and taking the whole structure so they could structure the overall yield properly.,” said Stefanie Birkmann, a finance partner at Ropes & Gray.

 The alternative lenders, which include the credit arms of private equity firms and hedge funds, have largely stepped up to offer this product as the traditional second-lien buyer, CLOs, pulled away.
 This dynamic is shifting slightly as the secondary market has climbed steadily since the end of February, but the principle remains at least for now.